Topological quantum critical points in the extended Bose-Hubbard model

-Due to the absence of effective rotational $x\leftrightarrow z$ symmetry in the model eq.~\eqref{eq:hamiltonian}, the two correlators ${\cal{O}}^2_{1,\alpha}$ are expected to behave very differently in CDW$_1$.
-In particular, the local antiferromagnetic order of CDW$_{1}$ is characterized by an exponential decay of ${\cal{O}}^2_{1,x}$ but preserved long-range order of ${\cal{O}}^2_{1,z}$.
-Crucially, the CDW$_1$ has no topological features since, as discussed, its local magnetic order is captured by the two points correlation function
+Due to the breaking of the effective rotational $x\leftrightarrow z$ symmetry, the two strings ${\cal{O}}^2_{1,\alpha}$ are expected to behave differently in CDW$_1$.
+In particular, the local AF order of CDW$_{1}$ is characterized by an exponential decay of ${\cal{O}}^2_{1,x}$ but preserved long-range order of ${\cal{O}}^2_{1,z}$.
+Crucially, the CDW$_1$ has no topological features since, as discussed, its local magnetic order is captured by the two points correlator